egress-caulk/hitchens/_posts/2023-1-9-Wang-Wei-Deer-Enclosure.md

 ---
 layout: post
-title: "Deer Enclosure"
+title: "Deer Place"
 category: poetry
 ---
 <br>

 Let's start from the beginning shall we?
-Not from the beginning of Chinese recorded history, rather my own experience with old Chinese poems.
+Not from the beginning of Chinese recorded history, rather my own experience with classical Chinese poetry.
 This was the first Chinese poem to really capture my attention.

 <br>